personalrobotics/tycho_demo/README.md

 # Tycho Demo

-The base demo interface for our chopsticks robot, Tycho (Thank You CHOpsticks).
+The base demo interface for our chopsticks robot, Tycho (Teach Your CHOpsticks).

 ## Installation